A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Abstract

 \section{Abstract}

 { The locally modified finite element method, which is introduced in \cite{Frei1}, is a simple fitted finite element method that is able to resolve weak discontinuities in interface problems.
 The method is based on a fixed structured coarse mesh, which is then refined into sub-elements to resolve an interior interface.
-In this work, we extend the locally modified finite element method to second order using an isoparametric approach in the interface elements.
+In this work, we extend the locally modified finite element method {in two space dimensions} to second order using an isoparametric approach in the interface elements.
 Thereby we need to take care that the resulting curved edges do not lead to degenerate sub-elements.
-We prove optimal a priori error estimates in the $L^2$-norm and in a modified energy norm, as well as a reduced convergence order of ${\cal O}(h^{3/2})$ in the standard $H^1$-norm.
+We prove optimal a priori error estimates in the $L^2$-norm and in a {discrete} energy norm.
 Finally, we present numerical examples to substantiate the theoretical findings.\\}

 \keywords{fitted finite elements, interface problem, a priori error estimates, weak discontinuities}